vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 [Reflection]<>

-The element public properties accepts a configuration object as a value to provide a way to bind the element property to the `HTML` node attribute.
+The element public properties accept a configuration object as a value to provide a way to bind the element property to the `HTML` node attribute.
 This means that any changes made to the attribute or the property value will be reflected on the other.

 ```[html]
 <script>